WojtekKamilowski/CI_PP1_CDVMR/README.md

 ### Structure
 The structure was chosen to follow the common pattern of placing the website logo in the top left corner and the navigation links on the top right corner of the website.
 There are four pages that are parts of the website:
-- Home with two sections: first is the Welcome! h2 with its food_plate background image and second with id notice-board containing Announcements and Opening hours.
+- Home with three sections: first is the Welcome! h2 with its food_plate background imagem second containing Announcements and the third one is Opening hours.
-- Menu presenting the menu carte with food served in three distinctive divs id: restaurant-menu-header, menu-images and restaurant-menu.
+- Menu presenting the menu carte with food and drinks served in three distinctive divs id: restaurant-menu-header, menu-images and restaurant-menu.
 - About us with three sections for Our Place, Our Chef and Our Guests.
 - Contact consisting with a contact form and an iframe map.